kasir-barati/graphql-js-ts/docs/best-practices/pagination.md

 >
 > - Different pagination models enable different client capabilities.
 > - For code and implementation you can check my `apps/botprobe-nest` project in [this repo](https://github.com/kasir-barati/graphql-js-ts).
+> - To lean more about pagination in general [read this](https://github.com/kasir-barati/nestjs-materials/blob/main/docs/designing-restful-api/pagination.md).
+> - To learn more about efficiency in SQL you can read [this](https://github.com/kasir-barati/sql/blob/main/docs/select/pagination.md).

 To traverse the relationship between sets of objects. we can have a field that returns a plural type: